rails-api/active_model_serializers/docs/LEGACY-DESIGN.md

-**This was the original design document for serializers.** It is useful mostly for historical purposes as the public API has changed.
+**This was the original design document for serializers.
+For Current Design Please look at Architecture doc.** It is useful mostly for historical purposes as the public API has changed.

 ## Rails Serializers